FHU/2023-os-memes/_posts/2023-02-08-CharlieBroderick-scheduler-mlfq-meme.md

 ---
-title:
+title:  chapter 8 meme
-author:
+author: charlie
-image:
+image: preciousmeme.jpg
-chapter:
+chapter: 8
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+When there are to many long interactive jobs running they cannot get enough cpu time and will "starve"